 Bingham declared from the start that it was his intention to codify provisions of the Civil Rights Bill of 1866 under the U.S. Constitution.
 Bingham specifically singled out this provision of the Civil Rights Bill:

-And such citizens, of every race and color, without regard to any previous condition of slavery or involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall have the same right, in every State and Territory in the United States, to make and enforce contracts, to sue, be parties, and give evidence, to inherit, purchase, lease, sell, hold, and convey real and personal property, and to full and equal benefit of all laws and proceedings for the security of person and property, as is enjoyed by white citizens, and shall be subject to like punishment, pains, and penalties, and to none other, any law, statute, ordinance, regulation, or custom, to the contrary notwithstanding.
+And such citizens, of every race and color, without regard to any previous condition of slavery or involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall have the same right, in every State and Territory in the United States, to make and enforce contracts, to sue, be parties, and give evidence, to inherit, purchase, lease, sell, hold, and convey real and personal property, and to full and equal benefit of all laws and proceedings for the security of person (security against arbitrary execution, imprisonment) and property, as is enjoyed by white citizens, and shall be subject to like punishment, pains, and penalties, and to none other, any law, statute, ordinance, regulation, or custom, to the contrary notwithstanding.

 After reciting the above, Bingham then explains the above will be the basis for his proposed amendment to the Constitution:

 I say, with all my heart, that that should be the law of every State, by the voluntary act of every State.
 The law in every State should be just; it should be no respecter of persons.
 It is otherwise now, and it has been otherwise for many years in many of the States of the Union.
-I should remedy that not by an arbitrary assumption of power, but by amending the Constitution of the United States, expressly prohibiting the States from any such abuse of power in the future.41
+I should remedy that not by an arbitrary assumption of power, but by amending the Constitution of the United States, expressly prohibiting the States from any such abuse of power in the future.40

-If you ever had wondered what exactly Bingham intended to accomplish with the language he had chosen, well now you know.
+If you ever had wondered what exactly Bingham intended to accomplish with the language he had chosen; well now you know.
 Let us now consider for a moment what this language Bingham singled out means.

 Sen. Lyman Trumbull, Senate Judiciary Committee chairperson, described the civil rights bill this way: “This bill neither confers nor abridges the rights of any one, but simply declares that in civil rights there shall be an equality among all classes of citizens, and that all alike shall be subject to the same punishments.
 Each State, so that it does not abridge the great fundamental rights belonging under the Constitution (Art.
 IV, Sec.
 II), to all citizens, may grant or withhold such civil rights as it pleases; all that is required is that, in this respect, its laws shall be impartial.”42

-Bingham’s fellow colleague from Ohio, Samuel Shellabarger, said of the privileges and immunities section of the civil rights bill, which he had much involvement in drafting:
+Bingham"s fellow colleague from Ohio, Samuel Shellabarger, said of the privileges and immunities section of the civil rights bill, which he had much involvement in drafting:

 It does not prohibit you from discriminating, between citizens of the same race, or of different races, as to what their rights to testify, to inherit, etc., shall be.
-But if you discriminate, it must not be “on account of race, color, or former condition of slavery.
+But if you discriminate, it must not be "on account of race, color, or former condition of slavery.
 That is all.
 If you permit a white man as an infidel to testify, so you must a colored infidel.
-Self–evidently this is the whole effect of this first section.
-It secures not to all citizens, but to all races as races who are citizens––equality of protection in these enumerated civil rights which the States may deem proper to confer upon any races.43
+Self"evidently this is the whole effect of this first section.
+It secures not to all citizens, but to all races as races who are citizens""equality of protection in these enumerated civil rights which the States may deem proper to confer upon any races.43

 James F. Wilson perhaps provided the most thorough and qualified opinion in regards to the civil rights bill: